paintparty/fireworks/README.md

 <br>

-## Why
+## Introduction
-Fireworks is designed to make basic print debugging easier, faster, and more enjoyable.
-If you like the idea of printing observed values with formatting and syntax coloring that matches the source code in your editor, this tool may be of interest.
+**Fireworks is a themeable print debugging library for Clojure, ClojureScript, and Babashka.** It is designed to make this part of your workflow easier, faster, and more enjoyable.
+If you like the idea of printing with formatting and syntax coloring that matches the source code in your editor, this tool may be of interest.

 <br>
 <br>